railsjazz/ask_chatgpt/README.md

     # async mode will use OpenAI streamming feature and will return results as they come
     # config.mode            = :async # or :sync
+    # config.markdown        = true # try to convert response if Markdown
     # config.debug           = false
     # config.model           = "gpt-3.5-turbo"
     # config.temperature     = 0.1